awsdocs/amazon-ecs-developer-guide/doc_source/vpc-endpoints.md

 # Amazon ECS interface VPC endpoints \(AWS PrivateLink\)<a name="vpc-endpoints"></a>

 You can improve the security posture of your VPC by configuring Amazon ECS to use an interface VPC endpoint\.
 Interface endpoints are powered by AWS PrivateLink, a technology that enables you to privately access Amazon ECS APIs by using private IP addresses\.
-PrivateLink restricts all network traffic between your VPC and Amazon ECS to the Amazon network\.
+AWS PrivateLink restricts all network traffic between your VPC and Amazon ECS to the Amazon network\.
 You don't need an internet gateway, a NAT device, or a virtual private gateway\.

 For more information about AWS PrivateLink and VPC endpoints, see [VPC Endpoints ](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) in the *Amazon VPC User Guide*\.